-Durgashtami comes every month on the Ashtami tithi of Shukla Paksha.
+Durgashtami is celebrated every month on the Ashtami tithi (eighth day) of Shukla Paksha.
 This is why this day is often termed as Maas Durgashtami or Masik Durgashtami.
-However, Durga Ashtami during Navratri, especially Chaitra Navratri and Shardiya Navratri are considered the most auspicious days.
-Durga Ashtami during Shardiya Navratri is also known as Maha Ashtami owing to the significance of this day in Hindu religion.
+However, Durga Ashtami during Navratri, especially Chaitra Navratri and Shardiya Navratri are considered the most auspicious days to seek Goddess Durga’s blessings.
+Durga Ashtami during Shardiya Navratri is also known as Maha Ashtami and is held in reverence by Hindus across the world.

-Durga Ashtami represents the eighth day of the Navratri festival and devotees observe a fast on this auspicious day in order to worship and pay reverence to Goddess Durga.
-Massive idols of the deity are installed at various places namely pandals, homes, offices.
-A huge number of devotees visit the pandals and offer their prayers and worship Goddess Durga.
+Durga Ashtami represents the eighth day of the Navratri festival.
+It is believed keeping fast on this auspicious day gets you the blessings of Goddess Durga.
+Massive idols of the deity are installed at various pandals, homes, and offices in her reverence.
+Devotees throng the pandals and offer their prayers to Goddess Durga.

 Durga Ashtami, as the name suggests, is dedicated to Goddess Durga.
-The importance of this festival is immense in Hinduism.
-It is believed that on this day, Goddess Kali appeared from the forehead of Maa Durga to annihilate the evil demons namely Chanda and Munda.
+According to legend, one of Maa Durga’s avatars, Chamunda, appears on her forehead to eliminate the evil demons Chanda and Munda who aided Mahishasura in carrying out his nefarious plans.
 Devotees observe a day-long fast on this day to seek blessings of Goddess Durga.
-It is believed that the one who performs Durga Ashtami Vrat with utmost dedication and devotion is bestowed with good fortune, success, and happiness.
+It is believed that one who performs Durga Ashtami Vrat with devotion is bestowed with good fortune, success, and happiness.

-Navmi and Ashtami are regarded as two auspicious days for celebrating the essence of womanhood.
-On the eve of Durga Ashtami, the ritual of Kanya Pujan is performed across various parts of India.
+Navami (ninth day) and Ashtami are regarded as two auspicious days for celebrating the essence of womanhood.
+On the eve of Durga Ashtami, the ritual of Kanya Pujan is performed across India.

-During Kanya Pujan, young girls are worshipped and are offered with various dishes including chickpeas, Halwa and Puri.
-The feet of these young girls are also washed and cleaned as a ritual to show respect to Goddess Durga.
-Tilak is applied on the forehead of the young girls and they are given gifts, as well.
-Then, everyone especially women touch the feet of this girls as they are revered as the manifestation of Goddess Durga and her forms.
+During Kanya Pujan, young girls are worshipped and are offered delicacies like Chana (chickpeas), Halwa and Puri.
+The feet of these young girls are cleaned by women as a mark of respect to Goddess Durga.
+Tilak is applied on the forehead of the young girls and they are sent off with gifts.